List of protected areas of Colorado

-This is a list of protected areas of the U.S. state of Colorado.
+This is a list of protected areas in the U.S. State of Colorado.

 Federal lands

 The United States federal government owns 36.23% of Colorado's total land area.

 National Park System

 The National Park System includes 23 areas in Colorado.
 The National Park Service manages 18 of these 23 areas plus five National Wildernesses.

 National Parks

 The four National Parks within Colorado are: